Claude Code Plugins

 3. Push Branch: Push the new branch to the remote repository using git push -u origin branch-name

-4. Create PR Body: Generate a comprehensive pull request description that includes:
+4. Create PR Body: Generate a pull request description that matches the scope and complexity of the changes:

 • Summary: Brief overview of changes